ilenia-magoni/ieahleen/README.md

 ### Hi there 👋

 My name is Ilenia, I hail from Italy.
-I am a contributor for two open source projects, freecodecamp.org and habitica.com, more for other stuff than coding (translation, user support...), but I am learning.
+I am a contributor for two open source projects, freecodecamp.org, more for other stuff than coding (translation, user support...), but I am learning.

 I'm in the process of getting a Master's Degree in Chemistry (after a Bachelor's).
 I'm also progressing through the freeCodeCamp curriculum.